SpeechCARE/SpeechCARE_Acoustic_Explainability_Framework/README.md

 ### Arguments

 - **`--model_checkpoint`**:
-  Path to the pretrained TBNET model weights.
+  Path to the pretrained TBNet model weights.
 This file contains the trained model parameters required for inference.

 - **`--audio_path`**:
   Path to the audio sample for which you want to generate explanations.
 The audio file should be in a supported format (e.g., WAV).